OSSAMA BAWARDI (PRODUCER)

 In 2010, he officially joined Philistine Films, the production company founded by Annemarie Jacir to support distinctive visions, build a local crew, and which has established itself at the forefront of independent cinema in the region.
 Bawardi expanded the company to offer production services and coproductions with international producers.

 Bawardi line produced Amin Matalqa's The Rendezvous starring Stana Katic, Mai Masri's 3,000 Nights and Barbara Eder's Thank you for Bombing.
 He produced Jacir’s Wajib, winner of thirty-six international awards including Best Film in Mar Del Plata, Dubai, Amiens, Washington DC and Kerala.
-Bawardi is also an executive producer on The Mountain by Faysal Atrash, The Translator by Syrian filmmakers Rana Kazkaz and Anas Khalaf, and the highly anticipated Huda’s Salon by Hany Abu Assad as well as Kazoz by Amira Diab and A Gaza Weekend by Basil Khalil.
-Most recently, he produced the Oscar nominated and BAFTA winner film The Present by Farah Nabulsi.
+Bawardi is also an executive producer on The Mountain by Faysal Atrash, The Translator by Syrian filmmakers Rana Kazkaz and Anas Khalaf, and the highly anticipated Huda’s Salon by Hany Abu Assad, Kazoz by Amira Diab as well as A Gaza Weekend by Basil Khalil and the Oscar nominated and BAFTA winner film The Present by Farah Nabulsi.
+Most recently, he co-produced Bye Bye Tiberias by Lina Soualem as well as Alam by Firas Khoury, and produced The Stranger’s Case by Brandt Andersen and The Teacher by Farah Nabulsi.
 Bawardi is a member of the EAVE Producer’s Network and the Asia Pacific Screen Academy.

 ANNEMARIE JACIR (WRITER & DIRECTOR)